2026-06-03

 Enforce Account Depletion When enabled, MayRetire targets a payout path that fully depletes the corporate account by plan end.

-Figure 32: Main planning action buttons - Calculate, Simulate, Backtest
+Figure 50: Main planning action buttons - Calculate, Stress Test, Simulate, Backtest

 These commands run your plan using different analysis methods.
 Use